-If you or someone you know is at immediate risk for suicide or in physical danger, please call 911 for immediate assistance.
+If you or someone you know is in danger, call 911 now.

 About Suicide in the US

-There are several warning signs that a person at risk might display to let people around them know that something is wrong, that help is needed.
+There are several warning signs that a person at risk of suicide might display to let people around them know that something is wrong, that help is needed.
 This list is not all inclusive.
-There may be some cases where there is no warning.
-However, the following list represents a summary of what those at risk have been known to display.
+Many times, there is no warning.
+However, if someone is showing the signs below, encourage them to seek help or offer to find help together.

 I Ideation > Expressed or communicated ideation:

-- Looking for ways to kill him/herself by seeking access to firearms, available pills, or other means; and/or
+- Looking for ways to kill him/herself by seeking access to firearms, available pills, or other means; or

 - Talking or writing about death, dying or suicide, when these actions are out of the ordinary.

-These warning signs were derived as a consensus from a meeting of internationally renowned clinical researchers held under the auspices of the American Association of Suicidology (ASA) in Wellesley, MA in November 2003.
+These warning signs were derived as a consensus from a meeting of internationally renowned clinical researchers held under the auspices of the American Association of Suicidology (AAS) in Wellesley, MA in November 2003.

 It is important to remember that for every person who loses their life to suicide, there are people left behind with many questions and feelings as a result of this one action.
 The AAS estimates that every suicide impacts an average of six people.
 This is a generalization, and each suicide can impact many, many people.
 If you or someone you know is grieving the loss of a person to suicide please call Third Level or the NSPL for support.